mohllal/notes/book-microservices-patterns.md

   - Path from commit to deployment is long and arduous.
   - Scaling is difficult.
   - Reliability is hard to maintain.
-  - Locked into osbolete technology stack.
+  - Locked into obsolete technology stack.
-- Adrian Cockcroft, formerly of Netflix, defines a microservice architecture as a service-oriented architecture composed of loosely coupled elements that have bounded contexts.
+- Adrian Cockcroft, formerly of Netflix, defines a Microservice architecture as a service-oriented architecture composed of loosely coupled elements that have bounded contexts.
 - The 3D scale cube:
-  - x-axis scaling load balances requests accross multiple instances a.k.a **horizontal duplication**.
+  - x-axis scaling load balances requests across multiple instances a.k.a **horizontal duplication**.
-  - y-axis scaling decomposes an application into services a.k.a **functional decomposion**.
+  - y-axis scaling decomposes an application into services a.k.a **functional decomposition**.
   - z-axis scaling runs multiple instances of the monolith application, but unlike X-axis scaling, each instance is responsible for only a subset of the data a.k.a **data partitioning**.
-- A key characteristic of the microservice architecture is that the services are loosely coupled and communicate only via APIs.
+- A key characteristic of the Microservice architecture is that the services are loosely coupled and communicate only via APIs.
 One way to achieve loose coupling is by *each service having its own datastore*.
 Each one can be independently developed, tested, deployed, and scaled.
 Also, this architecture does a good job of preserving modularity.
 A developer can’t bypass a service’s API and access its internal components.
-- SOA applications typically use heavyweight technologies such as SOAP and other WS* stan- dards.
+- SOA applications typically use heavyweight technologies such as SOAP and other WS* standards.
 They often use an ESB, a smart pipe that contains business and message-processing logic to integrate the services.
-- Benefits of the microservice architecture:
+- Benefits of the Microservice architecture:
   - Enables the continuous delivery and deployment of large, complex applications.
     - It has the testability required by continuous delivery/deployment.
     - It has the deployability required by continuous delivery/deployment.